Looking for Office Pods for your Workspace?

 Spacestor

-Offers a variety of pods with a focus on sustainability and accessibility.
-Their Residence pods range from 1-4 person sizes (£5,000-£15,000), using FSC-certified timber and LBC Red List Compliant materials.
-Spacestor pods are a good choice for businesses that prioritise environmentally friendly solutions and inclusivity.
+Spacestor offers a range of pods with a strong focus on sustainability and accessibility.
+Their Residence range accommodates one to four people and uses FSC-certified timber and LBC Red List Compliant materials.
+For organisations that prioritise environmental credentials alongside acoustic performance, Spacestor is worth considering.

 Office Pods as an Investment